EVA is registered trademark of Stern Stewart.

 Economic profit = NOPAT – Cost of capital × Invested capital

 The period under review demonstrates significant fluctuations in economic profit.
-Initially, the company experienced economic losses, followed by a period of economic profit, and then a return to substantial economic loss.
+Initially, the company experienced economic losses, followed by a period of economic profit, and then a substantial return to economic loss.
 These shifts correlate with changes in net operating profit after taxes, cost of capital, and invested capital.

-NOPAT exhibited a consistent upward trend from 2017 to 2020, increasing from US$47.642 million to US$393.749 million.
+- NOPAT exhibited a consistent upward trend from 2017 to 2020, increasing from US$47.642 million to US$393.749 million.
 However, growth slowed in 2021, with NOPAT reaching US$413.095 million.
-This suggests a potential deceleration in operational profitability.
+This suggests a potential deceleration in operational profitability towards the end of the analyzed period.

-Economic profit was negative from 2017 to 2019, indicating that the company’s returns were insufficient to cover its cost of capital.
-The largest loss occurred in 2019 at -US$89.786 million.
-A positive economic profit of US$45.746 million was achieved in 2020, coinciding with the peak in NOPAT growth and a decrease in cost of capital.
-However, economic profit turned negative again in 2021, reaching -US$162.632 million, despite the continued growth in NOPAT.
-This suggests that the increase in invested capital outpaced the gains in NOPAT, and the lower cost of capital was insufficient to offset this effect.
+- Economic profit was negative from 2017 to 2019, ranging from -US$90.549 million to -US$71.301 million.
+A positive economic profit of US$44.356 million was achieved in 2020, coinciding with the peak in NOPAT growth and a decrease in the cost of capital.
+However, economic profit turned sharply negative again in 2021, reaching -US$164.936 million.
+This reversal is attributable to the substantial increase in invested capital outpacing the growth in NOPAT, coupled with a relatively stable cost of capital.

 Net Operating Profit after Taxes (NOPAT)